jf990/resource-proxy-node/README.md

 * Edit the proxy configuration file:
   * Choose either one of (conf/config.json or conf/config.xml, but not both) configuration format.
   * Use a text editor to set up your proxy configuration settings.
-  * Decide which port your server should run on (default is 3692).
+  * Decide which port your server should listen on (default is 3692).
   * Determine which URLs you are going to proxy by editing the `serverUrls` section.
-  * Set your allowedReferrers.
+  * Set your `allowedReferrers`.
 While "*" may be ok for testing we highly recommend whitelisting referrers in production.
   * Review the full documentation for [proxy configuration settings](https://github.com/Esri/resource-proxy/#proxy-configuration-settings).
 * Start the node server from a command line: